 Even though you may have disappointed close family members or friends with a certain life choice, it’s a difficult decision to make.
 In the eyes of many, it may even be a wrong choice.

 Due to these circumstances, it’s important that the decision comes from within you.

 5. Your religious convictions or beliefs

-You do not owe an explanation to anyone regarding your religious ideals ,whatever your beliefs may be.
-This includes the decision to be agnostic, or atheist, or to not follow any organized religion in particular.
+You don’t owe an explanation to anyone regarding your religious ideals, whatever your beliefs may be.
+This includes the decision to be agnostic, atheist, or to not follow any organized religion in particular.

-They should be accepting of your manner of viewing the world and should not doubt or question it.
+They should accept your manner of viewing the world and should not doubt or question it.
 If they do so, it’s not your problem.

 6. Your perception of relationships